-Before the initial registration, legal nonlicensed providers (LNL) must provide documentation of First Aid and CPR training instruction that includes CPR techniques for infants and children.
-Online components of First Aid and CPR training may qualify, except for the practical portion of CPR which is required in person.
+Before their initial registration, legal nonlicensed providers (LNL) must provide documentation of First Aid and CPR training instruction that includes CPR techniques for infants and children.
+Online components of First Aid and CPR training may qualify, except for the practical portion of CPR, which is required to be taken in person.
 See Minnesota Statutes 245A.50 for further information.
 If the provider provides documentation that the CPR training that they completed does not include pediatric CPR, they must document that they have completed instruction in pediatric CPR by their next renewal.
 Agencies should consult with agency licensing staff about how to determine valid training for First Aid and CPR training requirements.

 The training must have been provided by individuals approved to provide such training.
 Agencies should align standards for acceptable training with standards used for approving licensed family child care providers First Aid and CPR training.
 The training must be effective as of the date the provider registration is approved.
 See Chapter 11.12 (Provider Registration).

 Before issuing a Service Authorization for a child under 5 years old, confirm that the legal nonlicensed provider has taken the following training:

 Training requirements at a provider’s reauthorization vary depending on if the provider is serving children who are not related to them.
 Related means the provider is the child’s sibling, grandparent, great-grandparent, aunt, or uncle of the child, based on blood relationship, marriage or court decree.

 Families should report on the child care application or redetermination form if the provider is related or not related.
 Agencies should assume the provider is not related unless the family informs the agency that they are related.

 Upon each reauthorization after the initial registration, if a provider still serves children receiving CCAP, the provider must take and provide proof of an additional eight hours of training in topics approved by the Achieve: Minnesota Center for Professional Development Registry.